Nagajothi-Ganesh/Capstone/README.md

     export API_AUDIENCE="MovieActor"
   Add the above in setup.sh file

+To run the project locally, clone the project and navigate in git command line to the project folder.
+1. Create a virtual environment and activate it.
+    $ python -m virtualenv <name>
+    $ source <name>/Scripts/activate
+2. Install the dependencies.
+    $ pip install -r requirements.txt
+3. Create an account in Auth0 and create an API.
+4. Create the above mentioned roles and users.
+Assign roles to the users.
+5. Change the database URL in the .env file to point to your database.
+6. Change the setup file to update the Auth0 account details.
+7. Run the API
+    $ export FLASK_APP=api.py
+    $ flask run --reload

+To run in render,
+1. Clone the project to your git hub account.
+2. Create an account in Render.
+3. Create a PostgreSQL database and a web service.
+4. Add environment variables to include the database URL and AUTH0 details.
+5. Connect the git hub repository in the web service.
+6. Deployment will auto trigger and the application will go live.
+7. Access the application using the URL provided by the render.

 ### Error Handling
 Errors are returned as JSON objects in the following format:
 ```